openfga/rfcs/20231212-modular-models.md

     define member : [user]
 ```

-Then, the `Confluence` team could define a model for their own resources:
+Then, the `Confluence` team could define a separate module for their own resources:

 ```
 type space